 Death and Legacy

 Several sources state St. Nicholas is believed to have died on December 6, 343.
 Over the years, stories of his miracles and work for the poor spread to other parts of the world.
 He became known as the protector of children and sailors and was associated with gift-giving.
 He was a popular saint in Europe until the time of the Reformation in the 1500s, a religious movement that led to the creation of Protestantism, which turned away from the practice of honoring saints.
 St. Nicholas, however, remained an important figure in Holland.

 The Dutch continued to celebrate the feast day of St. Nicholas, December 6.
 It was a common practice for children to put out their shoes the night before.
 In the morning, they would discover the gifts that St. Nicholas had left there for them.
-Dutch immigrants brought St. Nicholas, known to them as Sint Nikolaas or by his nickname Sinter Klaas, and his gift-giving ways to America in the 1700s.
+Dutch immigrants brought the legend of St. Nicholas, known to them as Sint Nikolaas or by his nickname, Sinterklaas, to America in the 1700s.

-In America, St. Nicholas went through many transformations and eventually Sinter Klaas became Santa Claus.
-Instead of giving gifts on December 6, he became a part of the Christmas holiday.
+St. Nicholas went through many transformations in America: Sinterklaas became Santa Claus, and instead of giving gifts on December 6, he became a part of the Christmas holiday.
 In the 1820 poem "An Account of a Visit from St. Nicholas" by Clement Clarke Moore, he is described as a jolly, heavy man who comes down the chimney to leave presents for deserving children and drives a sleigh pulled by flying reindeer.
 The cartoonist Thomas Nast added to the St. Nicholas legend with an 1881 drawing of Santa as wearing a red suit with white fur trim.
 Once a kind, charitable bishop, St. Nicholas had become the Santa Claus we know today.